-2. Be sure the charger and battery are in a well-ventilated area.
+1. Clean the battery terminals with a solution of baking soda and water.
+2. Be sure the charger and battery are in a well-ventilated area and ensure the battery charger cables will not contact any battery acid.
 Be sure the charger is unplugged from the 110-volt electrical outlet.
 3. Connect the red terminal lead from the charger to the positive terminal of the battery; then connect the black terminal lead of the charger to the negative terminal of the battery.

-■ NOTE: Optional battery charging adapters are available from your authorized Arctic Cat dealer to connect directly to your vehicle from the recommended chargers to simplify the maintenance charging process.
-Check with your authorized Arctic Cat dealer for proper installation of these charging adapter connectors.
+■ NOTE: Optional battery charging adapters are available from your authorized dealer to connect directly to your vehicle from the recommended chargers to simplify the maintenance charging process.
+Check with your authorized dealer for proper installation of these charging adapter connectors.